 I frequently eat this as a meal unto itself, but I'll list it here as a snack.
 To make it easier on yourself, pre-chop the veggies at the beginning of the week and store in the fridge in an airtight container lined with a paper towel or small kitchen towel.
 This will keep the veggies from getting too damp or soggy.
 Then when you're hungry just pull out the container!

-You can use store-bought hummus or make your own by blitzing garbanzo beans with lemon juice, garlic powder, and a little water or tahini.
+You can use store-bought hummus or make your own following this simple oil-free hummus recipe.
 Store in a mason jar in the fridge for up to a week.

 Apple with Nut Butter